apollographql/apollo/docs/source/platform/schema-validation.md

 ### Posting a comment to your PRs

-Surfacing the results of validation directly on your PRs can be a useful workflow tool.
-For teams using GitHub Enterprise, Bitbucket, and other tools that we don't have integrations for, we recommend setting up your CI to post a comment on your PRs with the results of schema validation.
-This will surface schema diffs and breaking changes directly in your PR, saving you the time of combing through your CI logs to check wether or not validation has passed.
+For teams using GitHub Enterprise, Bitbucket, and other source control tools, we recommend setting up your CI to post a comment on your PRs with the results of schema validation.
+Surfacing schema diffs and breaking changes directly in your PR will speed up your review workflow by saving you the time of combing through your CI logs to check wether or not validation has passed.

 The CLI supports passing a `--markdown` flag to `apollo service:check`, which outputs the results of schema validation in a markdown format specifically.
 This markdown can be piped directly into a comment to your source control tool, like in [this example of posting a comment with the results of schema validation to GitHub](https://gist.github.com/daniman/e53d0589d18b778878bd8ef32d2e793c).